Transia-RnD/thehub/README.md

 > Someone will review and once approved it is added to the build process.

 5. Receive a build confirmation. `gcr.io/metaxrplorer/icv2:latest`
 6. Receive a deploy confirmation.
-(Must have setup with Transia)
+Must have setup with Transia.
+We dont deploy yet.
 7. Changes to the repo/branch you provided would trigger a build.
+(SOON)

 <!-- To build the debug image manually make sure you are logged into docker and run the following;